MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/code-your-experiment-in-your-app.md

 The following sections describe the general process of getting variations for your experiment and logging events to Dev Center.
 After you code your app for experimentation, you can [define an experiment in the Dev Center dashboard](define-your-experiment-in-the-dev-center-dashboard.md).
 For a walkthrough that demonstrates the end-to-end process of creating and running an experiment, see [Create and run your first experiment with A/B testing](create-and-run-your-first-experiment-with-a-b-testing.md).

+> [!NOTE]
->**Note**&nbsp;&nbsp;Some of the experimentation APIs in the Windows Store Services SDK use the [asynchronous pattern](../threading-async/asynchronous-programming-universal-windows-platform-apps.md) to retrieve data from Dev Center.
+> Some of the experimentation APIs in the Windows Store Services SDK use the [asynchronous pattern](../threading-async/asynchronous-programming-universal-windows-platform-apps.md) to retrieve data from Dev Center.
 This means that part of the execution of these methods may take place after the methods are invoked, so your app's UI can remain responsive while the operations complete.
 The asynchronous pattern requires your app to use the **async** keyword and **await** operator when calling the APIs, as demonstrated by the code examples in this article.
 By convention, asynchronous methods end with **Async**.

 ## Configure your project